moonrepo/moon/docs/workspace.md

 #### vcs

-Configures the version control system to utilize within the workspace (and repository).
+The `vcs` setting configures the version control system to utilize within the workspace (and repository).
 A VCS is required for determining touched (added, modified, etc) files, calculating file hashes, computing affected files, and much more.

 ##### manager